Yelp/nrtsearch/README.md

 # Suggestions

 This test indexes businesses, creates an Infix Suggester and fetches suggestions.
-It requires a host, a port and a writeable directory in a standalone Platypus server.
+It requires a host, a port and a writeable directory in a standalone nrtSearch server.

 ```./gradlew test -DsuggestTmp=remoteServerDir -DsuggestHost=yourStandaloneServerHost -DsuggestPort=yourStandaloneServerHost --tests "com.yelp.nrtsearch.server.YelpSuggestTest"```